 (c) An applicable requirement or applicable requirement under the Federal Clean Air Act applies which was not identified by the permittee in its application.

-(G) This permit does not convey any property rights of any sort, or any exclusive privilege (Title 129, Chapter 8, Section 007.04 and 015).
+(G) This permit does not convey any property rights of any sort, or any exclusive privilege (Title 129, Chapter 8, Sections 007.04 and 015).

 (H) The permittee shall furnish to the NDEQ, within the time specified by the NDEQ, any information requested by the NDEQ in writing to determine whether cause exists for modifying, revoking and reissuing, or terminating the permit or to determine compliance with the permit.
-Upon request, the permittee shall also furnish to the NDEQ copies of records required to be kept in accordance with the permit or, for information claimed to be confidential, the permittee may furnish such records along with a claim of confidentiality pursuant to Title 115 - Rules of Practice and Procedure (Title 129, Chapter 8, Section 007.05 and 015).
+Upon request, the permittee shall also furnish to the NDEQ copies of records required to be kept in accordance with the permit or, for information claimed to be confidential, the permittee may furnish such records along with a claim of confidentiality pursuant to Title 115 - Rules of Practice and Procedure (Title 129, Chapter 8, Sections 007.05 and 015).

 (I) The provisions of this permit supersede the provisions of any previously issued operating or construction permit.
 The applicable requirements of previously issued construction permits are now conditions of this permit (Title 129, Chapter 8, Sections 002 and 007.06 and 015).